JananiChethana/JananiChethana/README.md

 ### Thanks for Visiting!

-Feel free to check out my repositories and connect with me.
+Check out my repositories and connect with me.
 Happy coding! 🚀